 Potable groundwater pumping was limited to 2,391 AF in 2020 as operational difficulties kept several wells from producing at full capacity, in particular the Conejo Wellfield, which is completely offline while a GAC treatment plant is being built.
-Future available groundwater supplies (both potable and nonpotable) are projected to be 8,700 AFY.
-This number represents production goals of historical high production in Santa Rosa Basin, the addition of a second, 1,400 gpm well in the Fox Canyon Aquifer of the Pleasant Valley Basin to compliment Woodcreek Well's 900 AFY production capacity, and the 1 MGD RMWTP.
+Future available groundwater supplies (both potable and nonpotable) are projected to be 6,250 AFY.
+This number comprises an adjusted historical average of 4,400 AFY plus an additional 1,000 AFY represented by the Lynnwood Well, Camrosa's new well in the PV Basin constructed in September 2020 (see Table 7-1), and 850 AFY at the RMTWP.